aritchie/bluetoothle/docs/characteristics.md

 ```

 **BLOB Writes**

-Used for sending larger arrays or streams of data without working with the 20 byte gap
+Used for sending larger arrays or streams of data without working with the MTU byte gap

 ```csharp
 characteristic.BlobWrite(stream).Subscribe(x =>